alf45tar/MIMETIK-M-DMX/README.md

 ### Purpose

-The Arduino’s digital output pin cannot directly drive the smoke machine’s timer input because the timer expects **higher current than the Arduino pin can safely supply**.
+The Arduino’s digital output pin cannot directly drive the smoke machine’s timer input (which typically activates a coil inside the machine, like a relay) because the relay expects **higher current than the Arduino pin can safely supply**.
 The PN2222 acts as a **current amplifier** to safely trigger the smoke machine.

 ### How it Works